-So that students may be informed as early as possible about eligibility, they are urged to apply early in the application period and to promptly request that supporting documents (transcripts and test scores) be sent to the Office of Admissions.
+So that students may be informed as early as possible about eligibility, they are urged to apply early in the application period and to promptly request, when notified by the College to do so, that supporting documents (transcrips and test scores) be sent to the Office of Admissions.
 The time between receipt of an application by the Office of Admissions and notification to the applicant of his eligibility will vary.